Nebulaevo/url-toolbox/README.md

 ## URL subclass : `RelativeUrl`

-Class extending `URL` to handle relative http url (includes the same representation utils and setter shortcuts as `XUrl`).
+Class extending `URL` to represent a relative http url (includes the same representation utils and setter shortcuts as `XUrl`).

-An instance of `RelativeUrl` will always ignore all values from the url base (protcol, username, password, host, hostname, port).
+Attributes describing the the url "base" are **read only** and contains an empty string (protocol, username, password, host, hostname or port).\
+The href attribute can receive a relative url string, or a full url, in which case it will just ignore the url base.

-ℹ️ Setter shortcuts an representation utils are common between `XUrl` & `RelativeUrl` and are detailed here : [`XUrl` & `RelativeUrl` common utils](#xurl--relativeurl--common-utils)
+ℹ️ Setter shortcuts and representation utils are common between `XUrl` & `RelativeUrl` and are detailed here : [`XUrl` & `RelativeUrl` common utils](#xurl--relativeurl--common-utils)

 ### Instance Creation